InnovateUKGitHub/run_terraform/README.md

 ### Contributing

 Please contribute to this project and help us make `run_terraform` a better framework.
-Simply fork the repo and submit PRs in the usually manner.
+Simply fork the repo and submit PRs in the usual manner.